Basis-Theory/docs/source/includes/_javascript_hosted_elements.md

 You can fetch this same data later with [Get an Atomic Card API](#get-an-atomic-card).

 <aside class="notice">
-  Notice that the actual card data never leaves the hosted element (iframe) other than to hit our secure API endpoints.
+  <span>Notice that the actual card data never leaves the hosted element (iframe) other than to hit our secure API endpoints.</span>
 </aside>

 ## storeCreditCard Errors